 Coding

-Data extraction from the included studies was recorded in “main coding sheet” tab.
-When available, the main correlations between personal factors and creative outcomes were recorded, along with intercorrelations between creative outcomes, the type of scale used, sample demographics and publication information.
-Moderator variables were coded for each study, in a separate column in the main coding sheet.
+Extracted data from the included studies were recorded in the “main coding sheet” tab.
+When available, the main correlations between personal factors and creative outcomes were recorded, along with intercorrelations between creative outcomes, the type of scale used, sample demographics, and publication information.
+Moderator variables were coded in a separate column in the main coding sheet.

 Analysis

-We developed an Rmarkdown Script for the statistical analyses.
-The packages used are indicated in supplementary.
-Our main package for meta-analysis is psychmeta (Dahlke & Wiernik, 2019).
-We used pearson’s r as the main indicator of effect size.
+We developed a Rmarkdown Script for the statistical analyses.
+The packages used are indicated in the supplementary material.
+Our main package for meta-analysis is Psychmeta (Dahlke & Wiernik, 2019).
+We used Pearson’s correlation coefficient r as the main indicator of effect size.
 Whenever available, we used correlations obtained directly from authors of original papers.
-If only regression were available, we converted to correlation by using a transformation provided in the supplementary.
-If not possible, we asked the authors to provide a correlation or raw data.
+If only regression results were available, we converted to correlation by using a transformation provided in the supplement.
+If not possible, we asked the authors to provide either the correlation or raw data.
 Correlations were corrected for attenuation by using the formula (Dahlke & Wiernik, 2020):

 Given the range of different outcomes for each category, we expected the heterogeneity in the sample to be relatively high.
-Thus, a random effect model was used for all the relationships.
+Thus, a random effect model was used for all relationships.
 Split conditions due to moderators were collapsed to allow for comparison of the relationships.
 All conversions and coding decisions were documented.
 A meaningful association is expected as having a correlation of at least r = .10 (Cohen, 1988; Gignac & Szodorai, 2016; Schäfer & Schwarz, 2019).
 We documented all conversions and coding decisions.
 We included the original quotes and/or table/page numbers from the original articles into the coding sheet to facilitate reproducibility.
 We plotted forest plots presenting the correlation for every relationship.
 We presented the relation with confidence intervals and the sample size of each study.

 Statistical heterogeneity between studies was determined using an 80% credibility interval (as used in Borenstein et al., 2009; Wiernik et al., 2017).
-Wiernik and Kostal (2019), explained how the credibility interval performed better than the most used Q significance test.
-The main reasons are that the Q test is underpowered in most situations and that it confounds the sample size of studies and the magnitude of effect found in the studies.
-Finally, Paterson et al. (2016) indicated the threshold for credibility interval as an indication for moderator (e.g., corrected correlations < .15 as negligible, .15–.24 as small, .25–.39 as moderate, and ≥ .40 as large).
+Wiernik and Kostal (2019) explained how the credibility interval performed better than the most used Q significance test.
+The main reasons are that the Q test is underpowered in most situations and that it confounds the sample size of studies and the magnitude of effects found in the studies.
+Finally, Paterson et al. (2016) suggested thresholds for credibility intervals as an indication for moderation (e.g., corrected correlations < .15 as negligible, .15–.24 as small, .25–.39 as moderate, and ≥ .40 as large).
 If there was indeed meaningful heterogeneity, we explored potential moderators.
 Our design for the analysis is shown in Table 3.

 Table 3